 While lighter weights of between 8 and 16 are appropriate for clothing, and heavier weights up to 30 are appropriate for draperies and upholstery, the optimum momme weight for luxurious drape, superior performance, and stylish appearance in silk pillowcases and bedding products is 22.
 This beautiful balance pairs a smooth, almost liquid feel with a durable fabric that can last you through years of luxurious slumber.

 Once unwound from the cocoons, the silk fibers are twisted into threads that are then woven on looms into fabric.
 There are many weaving techniques used by others in weaving silk, the most common and easily accessible type are silk satin.

 At BASK ™, we use traditional charmeuse silk weaving technique.
 It involves crossing the top fibers of the weft threads back and forth, across the warp threads reaching the length of the fabric.
 This style of weave creates a lustrous and reflective finish on its front, which makes for a great contrast with the dull finish of its back.
 Its unique sheen and lightweight properties make it well-suited for delicate nightwear, robes and of course, bedding.

 Here, it is important to note that charmeuse can be woven using a number of materials.
 However, none of them can match the excellence of 100% mulberry silk charmeuse, which is why it sees exclusive use in BASK ™ products.

-Clean and quality stitching as well as design details also contribute to the finest silk bedding.
-The perfectly-formed french seams and a deep cuff are important details in crafting an elegant, high-end silk pillowcases like those offered at BASK ™ .
+Clean and quality stitching also contributes to the finest look of silk bedding.
+The deep cuff is also an important detail in crafting an elegant, high-end silk pillowcases like those offered at BASK ™ .

 *Oeko-Tex® Standard 100 is a global testing and accreditation program that successfully sets the standards for the screening of harmful substances in consumer textiles.